Copyright © Tree Guitarworks. All rights reserved.

 First let's do a quick check on your action.
 At the first fret a thin pick (.46mm) should slide between the strings and fret without raising the string much.
 Check each string separately by holding the other strings up.
 At the 12th fret the strings should have 1/8" or so, depending on your desired action.

-Now let's check the relief (curvature of the neck) by fretting the low E string at the first and last frets.
+Now let's check the relief (curvature of the neck) by fretting the low E string at the first and fret where the neck meets the body.
 Three hands or a capo make this easier.
-While doing that check the distance between the 9th or 10th fret and string.
+While doing that check the distance between the fret and string midpoint between those points (usually 7thy-9th fret).
 There should be a tiny space...thickness of a business card.
 Repeat for the high E string side.

 If there is no space, you may have found your problem... negative relief (neck bowed upwards).
 It is common for necks to shift a bit, particularly when there are changes in humidity.
 You can adjust this yourself by turning the truss rod counter-clockwise 1/4 turn.
-Wait a couple minutes, recheck and repeat as necessary.
+Recheck and repeat as necessary.

 If your action is in the ball park and your relief OK, let's move on to the frets.
 First, which strings are buzzing?
 Do they buzz played open or just when fretted?
 Which fret(s) do you get the buzzing?
 Does the buzzing go away when fretting further up the neck?
 Sight down the fretboard from both ends to see if there are obvious bumps or dips.